The proposed COVID-19 intellectual property waiver: too soon to predict

 In trade policy, life can quickly become pretty complicated.
 The first beginners guide was on tariffs, and it was relatively simple.
 Move on to “tariff quotas” and we enter a complex, controversial and sometimes murky world.

-But it’s useful to understand them because they feature in current debates about Brexit and Donald Trump’s trade policies.
+But it’s useful to understand them because they feature in current debates about Brexit and US trade policies, particularly under Donald Trump.
 So let’s keep this as simple as possible.